 The Doctor of Philosophy in Information Studies prepares graduates for academic and professional careers where an in-depth knowledge of research processes and evaluation is needed.
 The program emphasizes the study of the representation, storage, retrieval, use, and impact of information resources on society.
 Graduates will contribute to the knowledge base of the discipline and will take on leadership roles as scholars and administrators in the discipline and the profession.

-Students will need to complete a minimum of 30 credits of graduate-level coursework.
-The array of coursework undertaken will comprise of:
+Students will need to complete a minimum of 30 credits of approved coursework at the 700-level or higher.

 PhD Program Details